Triple Bottom Line

 Triple Bottom Line Definition

-Triple bottom line (TBL) is a technique used increasingly in corporate social responsible (CSR) reporting by organisations … and by external stakeholders and third parties to rate an organisation’s performance … [on] measures of environmental, social and economic performance ...
-[It] determines that businesses have positive impacts on the three P’s: people, profit, and planet" (CIPS: Balancing commercial and sustainability issues purpose).
+Triple bottom line (TBL) is a technique increasingly used in corporate social responsibility (CSR) reporting by organisations, and by external stakeholders and third parties to rate an organisation’s performance based on measures of environmental, social and economic impact.
+It determines that businesses should have positive effects on the three Ps: people, profit, and planet (CIPS: Balancing commercial and sustainability issues purpose).

 Triple Bottom Line Description *